jss94/sweng894/README.md

     - You can modify the frontend without having to rebuild and run the project, just saving the file will cause the website to reload with you changes.

-Developer work flow-
+#Developer work flow-
-Pick a story to work on.
+1. Pick a story to work on.
-Create a feature branch from the latest in master Update your feature branch with your code.
+2. Create a feature branch from the latest in master
+3. Update your feature branch with your code.
-When done, make sure you get the latest code from master and fix any merge conflicts Create a pull request for your feature branch using the GitHub site.
+4. When done, make sure you get the latest code from master and fix any merge conflicts
+5. Create a pull request for your feature branch using the GitHub site.
-Ask another developer to review your pull request.
+6. Ask another developer to review your pull request.
-Once approved, go to GitHub and merge your pull request.
+7. Once approved, go to GitHub and merge your pull request.
+8. Close out your story

-Adding a feature branch to the project-
+#Adding a feature branch to the project-

 Create your own branch to work from:
 1. In the command prompt go to ./psu/sweng894